Jeffrey Archer: Daily Star libel case

 Shortly after the News of the World story broke, rival tabloid the Daily Star ran a story alleging Archer had paid for sex with Coghlan, something the News of the World had been careful to avoid stating directly.
 Archer responded by suing the Daily Star.
 The case came to court in July 1987.
 Explaining the payment to Coghlan as the action of a philanthropist rather than that of a guilty man, Archer won the case and was awarded £500,000 damages.
 Archer stated he would donate the money to charity.
 However, this case would ultimately result in Archer's final exit from front-line politics some years later.
 The description the judge (Mr Justice Caulfield) gave of Mrs Archer in his jury instructions included: "Remember Mary Archer in the witness-box.
 Your vision of her probably will never disappear.
 Has she elegance?
 Has she fragrance?
 Would she have, without the strain of this trial, radiance?
 How would she appeal?
 Has she had a happy married life?
 Has she been able to enjoy, rather than endure, her husband Jeffrey?"
 The judge then went on to say of Jeffrey Archer: "Is he in need of cold, unloving, rubber-insulated sex in a seedy hotel round about quarter to one on a Tuesday morning after an evening at the Caprice?"

 Although the Archers claimed they were a normal, happily married couple, by this time, according to the journalist Adam Raphael, Jeffrey and Mary Archer were living largely separate lives.
 The editor of the Daily Star, Lloyd Turner, was sacked six weeks after the trial by the paper's owner, Lord Stevens of Ludgate.
 Adam Raphael soon afterwards found proof that Archer had perjured himself at the trial, but his superiors were unwilling to take the risk of a potentially costly libel case.
-The News of the World later settled out-of-court with Archer, acknowledging they, too, had libelled him.
+The News of the World later settled out-of-court with Archer, conceding that it too had libelled him.